1.1b Linux Deep Dive P1b

 cat /etc/exports

-# From YOUR attacker machine (not the target):
+# From YOUR attacker machine (as local root):

 mkdir /tmp/nfs_mount